-We love camping for several reasons: soaking up lots of sun and fresh air, communing with nature, connecting with your people by the campfire, and sleeping under the stars.
+Whether you're able to safely get into the wilderness for some backpacking this summer or just setting up camp in your own backyard, we love camping for several reasons: soaking up lots of sun and fresh air, communing with nature, connecting with your people (or yourself) by the campfire, and sleeping under the stars.
 They all have a way of refreshing the soul.

 We also love that going camping or backpacking encourages you to strip down to the bare necessities.
 We have fun thinking about how our early ancestors used to live and see it as a way to reconnect with our roots.
 And there's seemingly no better time to reduce waste than when you're smack dab in the environment you're trying to preserve.
 Here are some tips to help you pack for a low waste camping trip!